sparkbox/sparkpress-wordpress-starter/README.md

 ### Setting Local Environment Variables

-For the local environment we are using a `.env` to define the username, passwords, and the database name used in the Docker container.
+For the local environment we are using a `.env` file to define the username, passwords, and the database name used in the Docker container.

 - `MYSQL_USER` is the username WordPress will use to access the database
 - `MYSQL_PASSWORD` is the password for `MYSQL_USER`